Note: This is part three of a multi-part series exploring the various units within the U.K. Special Forces (UKSF).

 TQ tests the prospective UKSF operators’ ability to endure interrogation.
 Their interrogators will treat them roughly and force them to stand in stress positions while disorientating noise is blasted at them.
 When their time for questioning comes, they must answer with the so-called “Big Four” (name, rank, serial number, and date of birth).
 They must answer all other challenges with, “I’m sorry, but I cannot answer that question.”

-Female interrogators are used to belittle candidates.
+Female interrogators are used in order to belittle candidates.
 They may laugh at the size of their subject’s manhood and shout at them for hours.
 Days of interrogations, constant noise, and suffering in stress positions can break down a person’s comprehension of time and reality.

 The small number of men who make it through selection are not out of the woods yet, as they are now effectively on probation.
 As brand new members of the regiment, the drill sergeants will examine them closely as they enter continuation training.
 Many UKSF soldiers are RTU’d (returned to unit) during this time.